rouzbeh-rs/aquavect-engine/aquavect/README.md

 1. **"Does Network Position Amplify Manufactured Agnotology?"** — Establishes that high-centrality biased agents cause significantly more epistemic damage than low-centrality ones (d = 1.36), with degree centrality as the best predictor (R² = .82).

-2. **"Does Market Aggregation Protect or Amplify Manufactured Agnotology?"** — Shows that market-like aggregators provide weak protection (d = −0.05 for high-centrality bias), do not flatten the position effect, and that median aggregation substantially outperforms mean.

 ## License

 MIT